-We request 30 days of production beam in order to measure the tensor asymmetry A{zz} and the spin structure function b_1 using a tensor polarized (P{zz} =20%) deuteron target together with the Hall C HMS and SHMS spectrometers.
+We request 30 days of production beam time in order to measure the tensor asymmetry A{zz} and spin structure function b_1 using a longitudinally polarized deuteron target together with the Hall C HMS and SHMS spectrometers.
 All existing theoretical predictions for b_1 in the region of interest predict small or vanishing values for b_1 in contrast to the apparent large negative result of the only existing measurement from HERMES.